Families Connect at Quimby Country

 What’s day without screens?
 It’s a rousing game of Capture the Flag or Fox and Hounds.
 Swimming at Sandy Beach, hiking on the Ridge Trail, or climbing Mt.
 Averill.
-It’s learning about cooking with Chef Tessa or doing a woodworking project with Kevin, our resident carpenter.
+It’s learning about cooking with our chef or doing a woodworking project with our resident carpenter.
 It’s rowing around Forest Lake to see what the loons are up to; learning to master a paddle board on Big Averill.
 Or playing tennis with friends.

 On Tuesday and Friday evenings, it’s a cookout down at the Rock at Big Averill, a perfect spot to watch the evening sunset with a glass of wine.
 On Fridays, the night concludes with a favorite Quimby tradition – younger folk taking a swing at the piñata made earlier in the week by those same guests.
 The final whack sets off a swirl of candy and a feeding frenzy of young arms and legs.
 Then it’s time to head back to the light and warmth of the cottages.
 With a possible stop by the Lodge for a spirited game of charades (moms and daughters against dads and sons) or to the Rec Hall for a fast match of shuffleboard or ping pong.